sangtvo/Customer-Churn-Analysis/README.md

 * -PV = 1385/(1385+229) = 0.8581
 * +PV = 331/(163+331) = 0.6700

+Validation measures are specificity and sensitivity.
+Sensitivity is the true positive rate where the proportion of test in question is correctly classified.
+Specificity is the true negative rate where the proportion of negative test in question is correctly classified.
+Sensitivity and specificity are inversely proportional, meaning that as sensitivity increases, the specificity decreases and vice versa.

+Positive predicted value, or precision, tells how often a positive test represents a true positive.
+Negative predicted value tells how often a negeative test represents a true negative.

 Calculate the accuracy.
 ```r
 lr_prob2 <- predict(lr_model, train_d, type="response")